The Bonds will be issued in three types: 3-Year Fixed-Rate Bonds and 10-Year Fixed-Rate Bonds (together, the

 The Registrar will pay on the exchanged Bonds:

-- compound interest for the period from June 21, 2012 to the June 21 prior to the date of the exchange, plus
+- compound interest for the period from June 21, 2013 to the June 21 prior to the date of the exchange, plus

 - simple interest, if applicable, to the date of the exchange.

 Simple Interest on the principal amount of the Annual Interest Bonds received for exchanged Compound Interest Bonds

-will accrue from the June 21 prior to the
+will accrue from the June 21 prior to the date of the exchange.

 Subject to the requirements of paragraphs 5 and 6 of these Terms and Conditions being satisfied by presentation of

 documentation satisfactory to the Registrar, a Bond may be transferred by the registered holder by completing a transfer

 form and then presenting and surrendering the Bond to the Registrar for registration in the name of the transferee.

 No transfers will be permitted on a Redemption Date or during the immediately preceding 15 days.

 Mutilated, Defaced, Destroyed, Stolen or Lost Bonds

 If a Bond becomes mutilated, defaced, destroyed, stolen or lost, the Registrar will, at the request of the registered holder,

-issue a new Bond in replacement of the mutilated, defaced, destroyed, stolen or lost Bond upon receipt by the
+issue a new Bond in replacement of the mutilated, defaced, destroyed, stolen or lost Bond upon receipt by the Registrar of:

 - in the case of a mutilated or defaced Bond, the mutilated or defaced Bond; and